jaxwong/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder
    2. Open a terminal and navigate to that folder using the cd command
-   3. Run the application by typing java -jar OverBooked.jar
+   3. Run the application by typing `java -jar OverBooked.jar`

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by typing `java -jar OverBooked.jar` again.<br>
        Expected: The most recent window size and location is retained.